briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 ### Redis (key-value database)

-Redis is used in the application and it plays a few different roles:
+Redis is another database used in the application and it plays a few different roles:

 - primarily, it is a caching layer that can cache request responses to reduce load on the database and speed up our application
 - it is a message broker for our async task workers (celery)
-- if web sockets are used (I don't use them in the sample application), redis can be used as the backend that coordinates socket messages
-- it can be used as a backend for other pluggable Django apps that our main application may need to use (such as django-constance, for example)
+- it can be used as a backend for other 3rd party Django apps that our main application may need to use (such as django-constance, cache-ops, django-channels, etc.)

 AWS offers a managed Redis service called ElastiCache.
-An ElastiCache instance can do database isolation similar to how RDS can can database isolation as we discussed previously, but there are some key differences:
+Redis running on an ElastiCache instance can do database isolation similar to how Postgres running on RDS can do database isolation as we discussed previously, but there are some key differences:

 - redis databases are numbered, not named
-- the backend application uses isolated numbered databases for the different redis use cases that I just mentioned (for example: celery uses database `0`, our API caching layer uses database `1`, etc.)
+- the backend application uses isolated numbered databases for the different 3rd party apps that I just mentioned (for example: celery can use database `0`,  API caching layer can use database `1`, etc.)

 This makes it difficult to use a single ElastiCache instance for our ad hoc environments since we would need to figure out which numbered database to assign to a specific role for each ad hoc environment (e.g. how do we know which numbered database to use for the API caching for the `feature-abc` ad hoc environment).
-[Is this correct?
-I couldn't find any other way to use namespaces or isolation in redis.]

 So how can we approach providing isolated redis instances for multiple ad hoc environments?
-My solution is to run our own redis as a stateful service in ECS.
+Spoiler: my solution is to run redis as a stateful service in ECS.
 Before we dig into how to do this, we need to talk about another important part of our application: compute.

 ### Compute

 Our backend application is composed of a few different services that all share the same code base.
-In other words, our backend's services uses the same docker image but run different processes for each component: gunicorn for the core API, celery for the task workers and celerybeat for task scheduling.
+In other words, our backend's services uses the same docker image but run different processes for each component:

+- gunicorn for the core API
+- celery for the task workers
+- celerybeat for task scheduling

 If our application used websockets, we could have another service that runs an asgi server process (like daphne or uvicorn).

 Since our backend application is packaged into a container and we are using AWS as our cloud provider, ECS is a great choice for running our backend services.
 ECS is a container orchestration tool that I usually describe as a nice middle ground between docker swarm and Kubernetes.
 Simply put, it is a flexible option for running our containerized services that make up our backend application.

-Using ECS you can choose to run containers on EC2 instances that you can manage, or you can run containers using Fargate.
-Fargate is a serverless compute option that takes care of managing the underlying "computer" that our containers run on.
-All of our backend dependencies are defined in our Dockerfile, so there is nothing else we need to worry about installing or managing on the underlying operating system that runs our containers -- AWS handles all of this for us.
+With ECS you can choose to run containers directly on EC2 instances that you manage, or you can run containers using Fargate.
+Fargate is a serverless compute option that takes care of managing both the underlying "computer" and operating system that run our application's containers.
+All of our backend dependencies are defined in our Dockerfile, so we do not to maintain or update the underlying operating system that runs our containers -- AWS handles all of this for us.
 To use Fargate, we simply tell AWS which containers to run and how much CPU and memory to use in the ECS Task that runs the containers.
-To scale our app horizontally, the the ECS service that managed ECS tasks simply increases the number of tasks that run.
-Since we are going to use the Fargate launch type for our ECS Tasks, let's talk about the ergonomics of these serverless compute instances compared to running gunicorn directly on an EC2 instances.
+To scale our app horizontally, the ECS service that managed ECS tasks simply increases the number of tasks that run.

+Since we are going to use the Fargate launch type for our ECS Tasks, let's talk about the ergonomics of these serverless compute instances compared to running our services directly on an EC2 instances.

-- We can't SSH into the Fargate instance.
+- We can't SSH into Fargate compute instance.
 We can instead use AWS Systems Manager and EcsExec to open an interactive shell in a running backend container.
 This can be useful for developers who might need to run a management command or access an interactive Django shell to verify behavior in their ad hoc environment.

 - We can't simply change code on the server and restart services.
 This can sometimes be a useful pattern for debugging something that can only be tested on a cloud environment (e.g. something that can't easily be reproduced on your local machine), so this requires that developers push new images to their backend services for every change they want to see reflected on their ad hoc environment.
 Later on I'll discuss how we can provide tooling for developers to quickly update the image used in their backend services.

-With AWS Fargate, you will pay more than you would for a comparable amount of CPU and memory on EC2.
+With AWS Fargate, you will pay more than you would for a comparable amount of CPU and memory on EC2 instances.
 Similar to EC2 spot instances, Fargate offers interruptable instances called Fargate Spot which costs significantly less than regular Fargate instances.
 Fargate spot is appropriate for our ad hoc environments since ad hoc environments are non-critical workloads.
 In the event that a Fargate spot instance is interrupted, the ECS service will automatically launch another Fargate task to replace the task that was stopped.

-ECS with Fargate is ideal for running the stateless services that make up our backend application.
-Each ad hoc environment will include an ECS cluster that groups ECS services together.
+In my opinion, ECS with Fargate is ideal for running the stateless services that make up our backend application.
+In terms of parity with our production environment, we can keep almost everything the same, except use regular Fargate instances instead of Fargate spot instances.

 ### Redis, revisited

 We can run redis as an ECS service instead of using ElastiCache.
 In order to do this, we will need our backend services (gunicorn, celery and celerybeat) to be able to communicate with a fourth ECS service that will run be running redis (using an official redis image from Docker Hub, or a redis image that we define in ECR).

-By default, there is no way for our backend services to know how to communicate with another service in our ECS cluster.
-If you have used docker-compose, you may know that you can use the service name `redis` as the hostname so that a backend service can communicate with redis.
-To achieve this in AWS, we need some way to manage a DNS record that points to the private IP of the Fargate task that is running redis in our ECS cluster.
+By default, **there is no way for our backend services to know how to communicate with any other service in our ECS cluster**.
+If you have used docker-compose, you may know that you can use the service name `redis` in a backend service to easily communicate with a redis service called `redis`.
+This networking convenience is not available to use out of the box with ECS.
+To achieve this in AWS, we need some way to manage a unique ad hoc environment-specific Route 53 DNS record that points to the private IP of the Fargate task that is running redis in an ECS cluster for a given ad hoc environment.
 Such a service exists in AWS and it is called Cloud Map.
-Cloud Map offers service discovery so that our backend services can make network calls to a static DNS address that will reliably point to the correct private IP.
+Cloud Map offers service discovery so that our backend services can make network calls to a static DNS address that will reliably point to the correct private IP of the ECS task running the redis container.

 We can define a service discovery namespace (which will essentially be a top level domain, or TLD) that all of our ad hoc environments can share.
 Let's assume this namespace is called `ad-hoc`.
 Each ad hoc environment can then define a service discovery service in the shared namespace for redis that is called `{ad-hoc-env-name}-redis`.
-This way, we can have a reliable address that we can use for our backend configuration (environment variables) that will look like this: `redis://{ad-hoc-env-name}-redis.ad-hoc:6379/0`. `{ad-hoc-env-name-redis}.ad-hoc` will be the hostname of the redis service, and Route 53 will create records that point `{ad-hoc-env-name}-redis.ad-hoc` to the private IP of the redis Fargate task for each ad hoc environment.
+This way, we can have a reliable address that we can configure as an environment for our backend that will look like this: `redis://{ad-hoc-env-name}-redis.ad-hoc:6379/0`. `{ad-hoc-env-name-redis}.ad-hoc` will be the hostname of the redis service, and Route 53 will create records that point `{ad-hoc-env-name}-redis.ad-hoc` to the private IP of the redis Fargate task for each ad hoc environment.

 ### Load Balancing

-We now have our backend services running on Fargate spot instances, and they can communicate with the redis service in our ECS cluster using service discovery that we configured with Cloud Map.
+We now have our backend services (gunicorn, celery and celerybeat) running on Fargate spot instances, and these services can communicate with the redis service in our ad hoc environment's ECS cluster using service discovery that we configured with Cloud Map.
 We still need to think about a few things:

 - how will we expose our API service to the public (or private) internet
 - how will we expose our frontend application to the public (or private) internet
 - how will we make sure that requests go the correct ECS services

 Application load balancers (ALBs) are a great way to expose web app traffic to the internet.
 We could either have one application load balancer per ad hoc environment, or one application load balancer shared between all ad hoc environments.
-ALBs are somewhat slow to create and they also incur a significant monthly cost, so using a shared ALB for all ad hoc environments would be preferable.
+ALBs are somewhat slow to create and they also incur a significant monthly cost.
+They are also highly scalable, so using a shared ALB for all ad hoc environments would work.

-Individual ad hoc environments can then create target groups and listener rules for a shared ALB for each service that needs to serve requests from the internet.
+Individual ad hoc environments can then create target groups and listener rules for a shared ALB for each service that needs to serve requests from the internet (the backend and the frontend).
 In our case this is the backend API server and the frontend server that serves our static frontend site using NGINX.

 ECS services that need to be exposed to the internet can specify the target group, port and container to use for load balancing.
 A target group is created that defines the health check and other settings, and a load balancer listener rule is created on the shared load balancer that will forward traffic matching certain conditions to the target group for our service.

 For a given ad hoc environment, we need to specify that only traffic with certain paths should be sent to the backend service, and all other traffic should be sent to the frontend service.
-For example, we may only want to send traffic that start with the path `/api` or `/admin` to the backend target group.
+For example, we may only want to send traffic that starts with the path `/api` or `/admin` to the backend target group, and all other traffic should be sent to the frontend target group.
+We can do this by setting conditions on the listener rules that forward traffic do the frontend and backend target groups based on the hostname and path.

+We want our listener rule logic to forward `/api`, `/admin` and any other backend traffic to the backend target group, and forward all other traffic (`/*`) to the frontend target group.
+In order to do this, we need the backend listener rule to have a higher priority than the frontend listener rule for each ad hoc environment.
+Since we are using the same load balancer for all ad hoc environments, the priority values for each listener rule need to be unique.
+If we don't set the priority explicitly, then the priority will be set automatically to the next available value in ascending order.
+In order to make sure that the backend listener rule has a higher priority than the frontend listener rule, we need to tell Terraform that the frontend module `depends_on` the backend module.
+This way that backend listener rule will have a higher priority (e.g. priority of 1) because it will be created first, and the frontend listener rule will have a lower priority (e.g. priority of 2).

 ## More on shared resources vs per-environment resources